smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 As the app can present soft buttons on different locations, it is more important to protect uniqueness of the button IDs.
 Every soft button ID used by the app should be unique throughout the whole system.
 Example: If an app developer presents a soft button on the main window with ID=1, the app must not use the same ID on any other window.
 If the app wants to present two buttons for the same button action, the app developer must use a different ID.

-The color scheme parameters are related to the app's color scheme.
-Setting a new color scheme parameter will change the color scheme of all windows of the app.
-Color scheme parameters will ignore the window ID parameter.
+The color schemes are window specific.
+The color scheme from `RegisterAppInterface` will be used as the default for every new window including the default main window.
+Apps can set a new color scheme to an existing window by adding template configuration with a new template and color scheme.
+This will not override the default color scheme as set with the app registration.

 ### Window capabilities

 The RPCs `RegisterAppInterfaceResponse` and `SetDisplayLayoutResponse` contain parameters about display and window capabilities including text, image and button capabilities.
 This approach of providing capabilities is outdated and a new system capability feature is ready to take over.
 In order to provide a more modern API design and ability to resize or reposition windows, this proposal should move metadata out of the response RPCs into a system capability RPC.

 A new system capability type is necessary in order to provide display capabilities.

 ```xml
 <enum name="SystemCapabilityType" since="4.5">